yujiosaka/mcp-html-sync-server/README.md

   "properties": {
     "body": {
       "type": "string",
-      "description": "HTML content for the page body" },
+      "description": "HTML content for the page body (only the inner content)" },
     "scripts": {
       "type": "array",